The Singapore legal system is based on the English common law system.

 Other than the Land Acquisition Act, legislation such as the Street Works Act and the Sewerage and Drainage Act empower statutory boards to enter private lands and take possession of or vest lands or part thereof for public purposes.
 Aggrieved owners may submit appeals according to the process set out in the relevant legislation.

 In a property purchase, the buyer is obliged to pay buyer’s stamp duty (BSD) based on the acquisition price or market value of the property (whichever is higher).
-From 20 February 2018, BSD rates have been differentiated between residential and non-residential properties, with the top marginal BSD rate for residential properties increased to 4%.
-The BSD rates (of up to 3%) for non-residential properties remain.
+From 20 February 2018, BSD rates have been differentiated between residential and non-residential properties, with the top marginal BSD rate for residential properties increased to 4%; the BSD rates (of up to 3%) for non-residential properties remain.
 For a mixed-use or mixed-zoning property, the BSD rates of up to 4% and 3% apply on residential and non-residential components respectively.
 The market value of residential and non-residential components can be determined by a professional valuer.

-Depending on the profile of the buyer, an additional buyer’s stamp duty (ABSD) of between 5% and 30% of the acquisition price or market value of the property (whichever is higher) is also payable for purchase of residential property.
-Housing developers are generally subject to 30% ABSD, of which 25% may qualify for remission of ABSD for the acquisition of residential property for development and sale, subject to certain terms and conditions.
+Depending on the profile of the buyer, an additional buyer’s stamp duty (ABSD) of between 5% and 30% of the acquisition price or market value of the property (whichever is higher) is also payable for the purchase of residential property.
+Housing developers are generally subject to 30% ABSD, 25% of which may qualify for remission of ABSD for the acquisition of residential property for development and sale, subject to certain terms and conditions.

 Where there is a transfer of shares, stamp duty – typically borne by the buyer – is payable on the actual price or net asset value of the shares, whichever is higher.
 The rate is 0.2%, or SGD0.2 for every SGD100 (or part thereof).
-Exemption may apply in certain circumstances (eg, transfers between associated companies).
+Exemptions may apply in certain circumstances (eg, transfers between associated companies).

 Where there is a transfer of equity interests in a property-holding entity (residential PHE) the primary tangible assets of which, owned directly or indirectly, are residential properties in Singapore, additional conveyance duty (ACD) may be payable on the transfer.

-ACD, if applicable, is imposed on both the buyer and seller in a transaction.
+If applicable, ACD is imposed on both the buyer and the seller in a transaction.
 ACD for buyers can range up to 34% of the value of the equity interests transferred for transfer instruments executed on or after 6 July 2018.
 ACD is also payable in addition to the prevailing stamp duty of 0.2% for the transfer of shares in companies.
 ACD for sellers is 12% of the value of the equity interests transferred.
 Sellers are not exposed to ACD if the equity interests disposed have been held for more than three years.